Iranian Gendarmerie: History

-Throughout the nineteenth century military modernization was a constant preoccupation of Iranian reformers and the history of the Qajar period is peppered with attempts to create a standing army on the European model.
-In an attempt to develop sufficient military strength to defend itself against its external enemies, the Persians chose Sweden to be given the task to secure their trade routes and unify the country.
-The Persians choose the Swedish police force as a neutral choice between Britain and Russia.
+Throughout the nineteenth century military modernisation was a constant preoccupation of Iranian reformers and the history of the Qajar era is peppered with attempts to create a standing army on the European model.
+In an attempt to develop sufficient military strength to defend itself against its external enemies, the Iranians chose Sweden to be given the task to secure their trade routes and unify the country.
+The Iranians chose the Swedish police force as a neutral choice between Britain and Russia.
 Due to European nations running much of Iranian services, many Iranians believed that their rulers were beholden to foreign interests.

-Due to a lack of reform to Iranian Government services of Qajar Iran in the late 19th century, Iranian military and police had insufficient modernization.
+Due to a lack of reform to Iranian Government services during the Qajar era in the late 19th century, Iranian military and police had insufficient modernisation.
 The American Treasurer-General, William Morgan Shuster proposed the creation of a Treasury Gendarmerie.
 The proposal was passed by the Majlis on 6 July 1911, along with the launching of the Government Gendarmerie.
-On 15 August 1911, the Swedish Major Harald Hjalmarson was given the rank of General and put in command of the Persian Gendarmerie.
+On 15 August 1911, the Swedish Major Harald Hjalmarson was given the rank of General and put in command of the Iranian Gendarmerie.
 Many other officers, often recruited from the Swedish nobility, would come to follow in Hjalmarson's footsteps.

-During the Persian Campaign of the First World War the officers of the Swedish Gendarmerie, who like most of the Iranian intelligentsia and constitutionalists were sympathetic towards Germany, helped the Central Powers.
-At one point in autumn 1915 they seized control of Shiraz with the connivance of the German-trained provincial governor Mehdi-Qoli Mokhber'ol Saltaneh Hedayat.
-After the 1921 coup d'état the War Minister Reza Khan merged the two viable military forces which existed in Iran at that point i.e. the Cossack division and the Gendarmerie; to create the modern Iranian national army.
+During the Persian Campaign of the First World War, the officers of the Swedish Gendarmerie, who, like most of the Iranian intelligentsia and constitutionalists, were sympathetic towards Germany, helped the Central Powers.
+At one point in autumn 1915, they seized control of Shiraz with the connivance of the German-trained provincial governor Mehdi-Qoli Mokhber'ol Saltaneh Hedayat.
+After the 1921 coup d'état, the War Minister Reza Khan merged the two viable military forces which existed in Iran at that point, i.e. the Cossack division and the Gendarmerie, to create the modern Iranian national army.
 A rural police, amnieh, was created and the nazmieh or the police force was also revamped and placed under Iranian officers.

 The disbanding of the Swedish Gendarmerie would greatly weaken the Qajar monarchy and with the Persian Cossack Brigade being the only remaining army unit, it greatly facilitated Reza Shah’s coup in 1921.
 Hjalmarson would return to Sweden and take command of the volunteer Swedish Brigade serving on the White side in the Finnish Civil War.
 Another officer, Eric Carlberg, later become Sweden’s ambassador to Iran, and a confidant of Mohammed Mosaddeq.